A superlinear lower bound on the number of 5-holes: Acknowledgements

 The research for this article was partially carried out in the course of the bilateral research project ``Erd\H{o}s--Szekeres type questions for point sets'' between Graz and Prague, supported by the OEAD project CZ~18/2015 and project no.\ 7AMB15A~T023 of the Ministry of Education of the Czech Republic.

 Aichholzer, Scheucher, and Vogtenhuber were partially supported by the ESF EUROCORES programme EuroGIGA -- CRP ComPoSe, Austrian Science Fund (FWF): I648-N18.
 Parada was supported by the Austrian Science Fund (FWF): W1230.
 Balko and Valtr were partially supported by the grant GAUK 690214.
-Balko, Kyn\v{c}l, and Valtr were partially supported by the project CE-ITI no. P202/12/G061 of the Czech Science Foundation (GA\v CR).
+Balko, Kyn\v{c}l, and Valtr were partially supported by the grant no. 18-19158S of the Czech Science Foundation (GA\v{C}R) and by the PRIMUS/17/SCI/3 project of Charles University.
+Balko and Kyn\v{c}l were partially supported by Charles University project UNCE/SCI/004.
 Hackl and Scheucher were partially supported by the Austrian Science Fund (FWF): P23629-N18.
 Balko, Scheucher, and Valtr were partially supported by the ERC Advanced Research Grant no 267165 (DISCONV).
+Scheucher, Parada, and Vogtenhuber were partially supported within the collaborative DACH project \emph{Arrangements and Drawings}, by grants DFG: FE 340/12-1 and FWF: I 3340-N35, respectively.

+We thank G\"unter Rote and the anonymous reviewers for carefully going through the manuscript and for their valuable comments that helped to improve the quality of the paper and the overall presentation.